CompTIA A+ Practice Test (220-1201)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the different types of multifactor authentication methods?
+What are the three factors of multifactor authentication (MFA)?

 Which port and protocol combination is MOST appropriate to ensure encrypted file transfers between a client and server?